inkuss/folio.load.inventory/README.md

 # folio.load.inventory
-Scripts and tools to load inventory data (instances, holdings, items, instanceRelationships) in format FOLIO-Json into Folio
+Scripts and tools to load inventory data (instances, holdings, items, instanceRelationships) in format FOLIO-Json into Folio.

+Example to load a complete sample sequence of connected instances, holdings and items into Folio.
+- with instance relationships (parent and child relations)

 ## Sample inventory data
 The sample inventory data in sample_inventory/ will create the following inventory, when loaded to Folio: